 Offer Submission

 Participation in this Call for Offers is open, on equal terms, to all organisations or consultants who meet the conditions laid down in this Call where they possess adequate professional experience and capacity.
-MIO-ECSDE member organisations are not eligible.

 Interested Parties should submit an offer including the following:

 List of implemented and ongoing projects - references.